South Korea travel tips to know before you go? This guide has got you covered.

 Participate in a Korean Temple Stay

 Some of the temple sites are really not touristic and this experience offers a beautiful glimpse into Korea’s spirituality.
-Temple Stay participants can expect to take part (or spectate) activities such as morning and evening chanting, meditation and tea ceremonies.
+Temple Stay participants can expect to take part in (or spectate) activities such as morning and evening chanting, meditation, and tea ceremonies.

-Temple stays are not expensive, and the full program including activities, meals and accommodation often costs as little as 30,000 KRW ($30) per night.
+Temple stays are not expensive.
+The full program including activities, meals, and accommodation often costs as little as 30,000 KRW ($30) per night.

-Korea is a small, compact country and travelling around is relatively easy and affordable.
-That said, if you have only a week to dedicate to travelling here then it’s not preferable to spend most of your time hurrying back and forth.
+Korea is a small, compact country, and traveling around is relatively easy and affordable.
+That said, if you have only a week to dedicate to traveling here then it’s not preferable to spend most of your time hurrying back and forth.

-Two weeks of Korea travel allows visitors the chance to scratch a little beneath the surface of what the country has to offer.
+Two weeks in Korea gives you the chance to scratch a little beneath the surface of what the country has to offer.
 Consider venturing to the foodie capital of Jeonju, the ancient imperial city of Gyeongju, or flying to enjoy the island paradise and pristine sandy beaches that await on Jeju.

-If you have one month to spend adventuring through the vibrant cities, peaceful mountains and fragrant green tea plantations of Korea, you can really start to get off the beaten path.
+If you have one month to spend in Korea, you can really start to get off the beaten path.